+Bipolar disorder:

-Bipolar disorder: Maintenance treatment of bipolar I disorder to delay the time to occurrence of mood episodes in patients treated for acute mood episodes with standard therapy.
+Maintenance treatment of bipolar I disorder to delay the time to occurrence of mood episodes in patients treated for acute mood episodes with standard therapy.
 (1.2)

-Limitations of Use: Treatment of acute manic or mixed episodes is not recommended.
-Effectiveness of lamotrigine tablets in the acute treatment of mood episodes has not been established.
+Limitations of Use:

+Treatment of acute moin or mixed episodes is not recommended.
+Effectiveness of lamotrigine in the acute treatment of mood episodes has not been established.

+DOSAGE AND ADMINISTRATION

-------DOSAGE AND ADMINISTRATION ------
+Dosange AND ADMINISTRATION

-- Dosing is based on concomitant medications, indication, and patient age.
-(2.1, 2.2, 2.3, 2.4) - To avoid an increased risk of rash, the recommended initial dose and subsequent dose escalations should not be exceeded.
-(2.1) - Do not restart lamotrigine tablets in patients who discontinued due to rash unless the potential benefits clearly outweigh the risks.
-(2.1, 5.1) - Adjustments to maintenance doses will be necessary in most patients starting or stopping estrogencontaining oral contraceptives.
-(2.1, 5.9) - Discontinuation: Taper over a period of at least 2 weeks (approximately 50% dose reduction per week).
+To avoid an increased risk of rash, the recommended intial dose and subsequent dose escalations should not be exceeded.

+Do not restart lamotrigine in patients who discontinued due to rash unless the potential benefits clearly outweigh the risks.
+(2.1, 5.1)

+Adjustments to maintenance doses will be necessary in most patients starting or stopping estrogen-

+- Adjustments to maintenance doses will be necessary in most patients starting or stopping estrogen-containing oral contraceptives.
+(2.1, 5.9)

+Discontinuation: Taper over a period of at least 2 weeks (approximately 50% dose reduction per week).
 (2.1, 5.10)

-Epilepsy:\
+- Epilepsy:

-- Adjunctive therapy-See Table 1 for patients older than 12 years and Tables 2 and 3 for patients aged 2 to 12 years.
+Adjunctive therapy-See Table 1 for patients older than 12 years and Tables 2 and 3 for patients aged 2 to 12 years.
 (2.2) - Conversion to monotherapy-See Table 4.
 (2.3)

 Bipolar disorder: See Tables 5 and 6.
+(2.4)

-(2.4) DOSAGE FORMS AND STRENGTHS Tablets: 25 mg, 100 mg, 150 mg, and 200 mg; scored.
-(3.1, 16) CONTRAINDICATIONS Hypersensitivity to the drug or its ingredients.
-(Boxed Warning, 4) WARNINGS AND PRECAUTIONS • Life-threatening serious rash and/or rash-related death: Discontinue at the first sign of rash, unless the rash is clearly not drug related.
-(Boxed Warning, 5.1) Hemophagocytic lymphohistiocytosis: Consider this diagnosis and evaluate patients immediately if they develop signs or symptoms of systemic inflammation.
+- Hypersensitivity to the drug or its incredients.
+(Boxed Warnino.
+4)

+WARNINGS AND PRECAUTIONS

+Life-threatening serious rash and/or rash-related death: Discontinue at the first sign of rash, unless the rash is clearly not drug related.
+(Boxed Warning, 5.1)

+Hemophagocytic lymphohistiocytosis: Consider this diagnosis and evaluate patients immediately if they develop signs or symptoms of systemic inflammation.
 Discontinue lamotrigine if an alternative etiology is not established.
+(5.2)

-(5.2) • Fatal or life-threatening hypersensitivity reaction: Multiorgan hypersensitivity reactions, also known as drug reaction with eosinophilia and systemic symptoms, may be fatal or life threatening.
-Early signs may include rash, fever, and lymphadenopathy.
-These reactions may be associated with other organ involvement, such as hepatitis, hepatic failure, blood dyscrasias, or acute multiorgan failure.
-Lamotrigine should be discontinued if alternate etiology for this reaction is not found.
-(5.3) Cardiac rhythm and conduction abnormalities: Based on in vitro findings, lamotrigine could cause serious arrhythmias and/or death in patients with certain underlying cardiac disorders or arrhythmias.
-Any expected or observed benefit of lamotrigine in an individual patient with clinically important structural or functional heart disease must be carefully weighed against the risk for serious arrhythmias and/or death for that patient.
-(5.4) • Blood dyscrasias (e.g., neutropenia, thrombocytopenia, pancytopenia): May occur, either with or without an associated hypersensitivity syndrome.
-Monitor for signs of anemia, unexpected infection, or bleeding.
+Fatal or life threatening hypersensitivity reaction: Multiorgan hypersensitivity reactions, also known as drug reaction with eosinophilis and systemic symptoms, may be fatal or life threatening.
+Early signs may include rash, lever, and lymphadenopathy.
+These reactions may be associated with other organ may include rash, lever, and lymphadenopathy.
+These reactions may be associated with other organ and increding in the state of the continued of the properties.
+The continued in the continued of the continued in the continued in the continued of the continu

+- bleeding.
 (5.5) Suicidal behavior and ideation: Monitor for suicidal thoughts or behaviors.
 (5.6) Aseptic meningitis: Monitor for signs of meningitis.
 (5.7) Medication errors due to product name confusion: Strongly advise patients to visually inspect tablets to verify the received drug is correct.
-(5.8, 16, 17) ADVERSE REACTIONS Epilepsy : Most common adverse reactions (incidence $\geq$ 10%) in adults were dizziness, headache, diplopia, ataxia, nausea, blurred vision, somnolence, rhinitis, pharyngitis, and rash.
-Additional adverse reactions (incidence $\geq$ 10%) reported in children included vomiting, infection, fever, accidental injury, diarrhea, abdominal pain, and tremor.
+(5.8, 16, 17)

+- ADVERSE REACTIONS Epilepsy: Most common adverse reactions (incidence ≥10%) in adults were dizziness, headache, diplopia, ataxia, nausea, blurred vision, somnolence, ninitis, pharyngitis, and rash.
+Additional adverse reactions (incidence ≥10%) reported in children included vomiting, infection, fever, accidental linjury, diarrhea, abdominal pain, and tremor.
 (6.1) Bipolar disorder: Most common adverse reactions (incidence >5%) in adults were nausea, insomnia, somnolence, back pain, fatigue, rash, rhinitis, abdominal pain, and xerostomia.
+(6.1)

-(6.1) To report SUSPECTED ADVERSE REACTIONS, contact Unichem Pharmaceuticals (USA), Inc., at 1-866-562-4616 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
-DRUG INTERACTIONS Valproate increases lamotrigine concentrations more than 2-fold.
+To report SUSPECTED ADVERSE REACTIONS, contact Zydus Pharmaceuticals (USA) Inc. at 1-877-993-8779 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+Valproate increases lamotrigine concentrations more than 2-fold.
 (7, 12.3) Carbamazepine, phenytoin, phenobarbital, primidone, and rifampin decrease lamotrigine concentrations by approximately 40%.
-(7, 12.3) Estrogen-containing oral contraceptives decrease lamotrigine concentrations by approximately 50%.
-(7,12.3)
+(7, 12.3) Estrogen-containing oral contraceptives decrease lamotrigine concentrations by approximately 40%.
+(7, 12.3) Protease inhibitors lopinavir/ritonavir and atazanavir/laminum.

-- Protease inhibitors lopinavir/ritonavir and atazanavir/lopinavir decrease lamotrigine exposure by approximately 50% and 32%, respectively.
-(7, 12.3) - Coadministration with organic cationic transporter 2 substrates with narrow therapeutic index is not recommended (7, 12.3)
+- I. 12.3) Protease inhibitors lopinavir/ritonavir and atazanavir/lopinavir decrease lamotrigine exposure by approximately 50% and 32%, respectively.
+(7, 12.3) Coadministration with organic cationic transporter 2 substrates with narrow therapeutic index is not recommended (7, 12.3)